As businesses prepare to reopen as part of Alberta's relaunch strategy, resources are available to help keep you, your staff, and your customers safe.

 What do I do if a business doesn't comply with health orders and guidance?

-Businesses allowed to reopen in Stage 1 are subject to strict infection prevention and control measures, and will be carefully monitored for compliance with public health orders.
+Businesses allowed to reopen in Stage 1 and 2 are subject to strict infection prevention and control measures, and will be carefully monitored for compliance with public health orders.

 If Albertans are concerned that businesses are not following public health orders, they can: